robertklep/node-mbox/README.md

 *  with 32MB buffer: about 20 seconds
 *  with 64MB buffer:  about 3 seconds

-If you don't have any memory to spare, just set the `buffer_size` options to 0.
+If you don't have any memory to spare, just set the `buffer_size` option to 0.

 Note that this module doesn't parse the mail messages themselves, for which